Tenant-Only Representation for Office Tenants

 We can review the proposal, benchmark economics, and outline a negotiation strategy before you engage ownership.

 Start early.
 Create leverage.
+Reduce occupancy costs.
 Protect flexibility.

 Frequently Asked Questions About Office Lease Negotiation

-How long does office lease negotiation take?
+How long does an office lease negotiation take?

 Most negotiations begin 12–18 months before lease expiration to allow adequate time for market evaluation and leverage creation.

-Can tenants negotiate office lease terms beyond rent?
+Can Tenants negotiate office lease terms beyond rent?

 Yes.
 Operating expenses, tenant improvement funding, free rent, expansion rights, termination options, and assignment provisions are commonly negotiated.